 By default, the Kosmos Bridge handle controls are turned off.
 The handle controls are available only during imaging and that can be directed by the handle (B-mode, M-mode, B+C mode, EF workflow).
-The Al-assisted EF Workflow is not yet cleared by the FDA.
-Instead, EchoNous is following the requirements in Enforcement Policy.
+Kosmos Al-assisted EF Workflow is not yet cleared by the FDA.
+Instead, EchoNous is following the requirements in Enforcement Policy for Imaging Systems During the Coronavirus Disease 2019 (COVID-19) Public Health Emergency, Guidance for Industry and Food and Drug Administration Staff, April 2020.